tdammers/ginger/doc/getting-started.markdown

 engine, pass a suitable 'GingerContext', which you can create using the 'makeContext' / 'makeContextM' functions.

+Note that, because Ginger is a unityped ("dynamically typed") language, passing values to a template execution context requires conversion to Ginger's unitype, `GVal`.
+The `ToGVal` typeclass exposes a number of convenience functions that can be used for this purpose, and there are instances for many of Haskell's standard data types.

 An example call (for running a template in 'IO') would look something like
 this: